What to Eat in Florence

 Coccoli with prosciutto and cheese

-These dough balls are fried in olive oil and then filled with prosciutto and creamy stracchino cheese.
+Coccoli are little fried bread dough fritters, eaten with ham and creamy stracchino cheese.
 These yeast-filled treats are perfect as an antipasto or to enjoy during aperitivo.

 In the street leading to Mercato Centrale, you'll find 'Forno Canapa' (Via dell'Ariento 21R), a small bakery selling amazingly soft and delicious coccoli.
 Choose from coccoli with prosciutto and cheese, or the plain one - which are great for nibbling throughout the day.